-As used in the 2005 Public Securities Validation Act:
+As used in the 1988 Public Securities Validation Act [6-16-1 to 6-16-5 NMSA 1978]:

-- A. "public body" of the state means any state educational institution or other state institution, its board of regents or other governing body thereof constituting a body corporate, any county, city, town, village, school district, irrigation district, drainage district, conservancy district, sanitation district, water district, commission, authority or other political subdivision of the state constituting a body corporate; - B. "public security" means a bond, note certificate of indebtedness or other obligation for the payment of money, issued by this state or by any public body thereof; and - C. "state" means the state of New Mexico and any board, commission, department, corporation, instrumentality or agency thereof.
+- A. "public security" means a bond, note certificate of indebtedness or other obligation for the payment of money, issued by this state or by any public body of this state: - B. "state" means the state of New Mexico and any board, commission, department, corporation, instrumentality or agency of this state; and - C. "public body" of the state means any state educational institution or other state institution, its board of regents or other governing body thereof constituting a body corporate, any county, city, town, village, school district, irrigation district, drainage district, conservancy district, sanitation district, water district, commission, authority or other political subdivision of the state constituting a body corporate.